Home » Garden » Easy Indoor Plant Care Basics for the Beginner

 • Medium Light: east or west window with direct exposure or bright indirect light from filtered spots near a southern exposure window.

-• Low Light: north windows or indirect light that is several feet from east, west or south facing windows.
+• Low Light: north windows or indirect light that is several feet from east, west, or south-facing windows.

 The biggest mistake new indoor gardeners make is to site indoor plants where they think they will look good, but not necessarily where the plant needs to grow in order to survive.